mark-bennett-uk/boe-bot-roam-with-whiskers/README.md

-# Parallax Boe-Bot roaming around with whiskers to avoid obstacles.
+# Parallax Boe-Bot roam with whiskers to avoid obstacles.

 Hardware